pratz0499/Github-API/README.md

 # Github-API
-Python script to automate commit date &amp; time fetching using REST API.
+Python script to extract GitHub attributes using REST API